Homemade Probiotics for Chickens?

 Chickens will naturally find their own prebiotics if they are allowed to free range or spend time on grass pastures each day.
 If their pen has become barren of grass and weeds, they won’t be able to search out their own prebiotics and you’ll need to provide these.

-Remember that whole grains are a good source for prebiotics, including wheat and barley.
+Remember that whole grains are a good source of prebiotics, including wheat and barley.
 If your chickens eat grains in their feed every day, they are off to a good start.
 Here are some other foods to give them to increase their prebiotic intake:

 - Dandelion greens